 How To Make Italian Cream Soda

-- First, fill the glasses about ¾ full with ice.
+- Fill the glasses about ¾ full with ice.

-- Next, add three to four tablespoons of flavored syrup to the glasses.
+- Add three to four tablespoons, or pumps, of flavored syrup to the glasses.

-- Pour two tablespoons of half-and-half into each glass.
+- Pour two tablespoons of half-and-half into each glass and garnish with whipped cream and fruit, if desired.

-There are endless flavors for Italian cream soda, here are some of our favorites:
+There are endless flavors for Italian cream soda.
+Here are some of my favorites:

 - Classic Italian: vanilla syrup, half-and-half, club soda, and whipped cream.